Kazim Vasiliauskas

 Kazimieras "Kazim" Vasiliauskas (born 2 August 1990) is a Lithuanian former racing driver.

 Racing career

 Karting

 Vasiliauskas was born in Kaišiadorys.
 He competed in kart racing from 1999 to 2007, winning several Lithuanian and Baltic championships including the Lithuanian Karting KF3 Championship in 2002 and the Lithuanian Karting KF1 Championship in 2005.

 Formula Renault

 Vasiliauskas moved up to formula racing in 2008, competing part-season in both the Italian Formula Renault Championship and the Formula Renault 2.0 Eurocup with Prema Powerteam.
 He finished 21st in the Italian series and did not score any points in the Eurocup.
 His best race finish was sixteenth in the final round in Barcelona.

 Formula Palmer Audi

 Vasiliauskas competed in the 2009 Formula Palmer Audi Championship.
-Despite only achieving two wins, Vasilauskas' title hopes only ended at the first corner of the final race, where a first-corner crash with Tristan Vautier gifted the title to Richard Plant.
+Despite only achieving two wins, his title hopes only ended at the first corner of the final race, where a first-corner crash with Tristan Vautier gifted the title to Richard Plant.
 Vasiliauskas finished as runner-up.